This is, unfortunately, an extremely common question.

 Attachments versus “in line” images

-Images can be placed in email in either of two different ways:
+Images can be placed in email in either of two ways:

 - Attachments.
 These are files of any kind that accompany an email message.
-They usually appear as icons after the end of the message body, and typically you need to click on them to open or display them.
-Some email programs recognize attachments that happen to be images, and either display them after the text in the message, or display icons or thumbnails of the images.
+They usually appear as icons after the end of the message body, and you typically need to click on the icon to open or display them.
+Some email programs recognize attachments that happen to be images, and either display them after the message or display thumbnails of the images.

 - In-line.
 Images placed in-line are part of the email message body.
 Interspersed with the text of the message, sometimes with the text wrapping around the image, these are meant to display immediately as part of the message as you read it.